duyfken/alternative-frontends/README.md

 - **Lunar**

-   - Lunar is an iOS app that serves as a client for Lemmy and Kbin, the Open Source federated alternatives to Reddit
+   - Lunar is an iOS app that serves as a client for Lemmy and Kbin, the Open Source federated alternatives to Reddit.
    - Official Website (N/A) | [Repo](https://github.com/mani-sh-reddy/Lunar)
    - [x] Open Source
    - [x] [Download for free](https://testflight.apple.com/join/GEFCCQTb)